 The dinosaur gallery in London's Natural History Museum on a spring holiday; the museum receives over six million visits each year.
 [Photo: Ted Trzyna]

 In metropolitan regions, several kinds of institutions, along with agencies responsible for conservation and cultural heritage, work to interpret and sensitize people to nature and human history.
 The institutions include museums, science centers, zoos, aquariums, botanic gardens, and museums of cities and regions.
 The agencies include those responsible for nature reserves, wildlife, and historic sites.
+Local governments usually have key roles.
 All of them will benefit from systematic cooperation, as will the community at large.

 In natural history museums and similar institutions:

 In conservation areas:

 Natural Neighbors is led by InterEnvironment Institute, with the support of the Santa Monica Mountains Conservancy, a unit of the California State Government, and the Mountains Recreation and Conservation Authority.
 Its international element is being conducted in cooperation with the World Commission on Protected Areas and the Species Survival Commission of IUCN, the International Union for Conservation of Nature.

 IUCN World Commission on Protected Areas

 The Riverwalk along the Bronx River at New York City's Bronx Zoo, which has signs identifying plants, mammals, and birds, is an example of how natural history museums and similar institutions can introduce their visitors to nature in their localities and regions.
 [TT]

 In Los Angeles, the Anthony C. Beilenson Interagency Visitor Center at the Santa Monica Mountains National Recreation Area is a LEED Platinum and energy "net-zero" building.
 Such park visitor centers offer opportunities to inform their visitors about museums, zoos, aquariums, botanic gardens, and science centers in their metropolitan areas.
 [National Park Service]